Nabizzle/FitMi-Data-Collection/README.md

 ### hid_puck

 Defines a class for handling communication to and from the dongle to the computer and the pucks.
-It recieves a 62 byte array of information and parses that information into the RX radio values, and the data packets for the pucks handled in the [PuckPacket](#puck_packetpy) class.
+It receives a 62 byte array of information and parses that information into the RX radio values, and the data packets for the pucks handled in the [PuckPacket](#puck_packetpy) class.

 ### puck_packet.py

-Defines a class for parsing the data packets from each puck into acceleration, gyroscope, velocity, quaternion, and load cell variables.
+Defines a class for parsing the data packets from each puck into angular acceleration, gyroscope, linear acceleration, quaternion, and load cell variables.
 This class also uses the quaternions to find the roll, pitch, and yaw angles of the pucks.

 ### quaternion.py